ONCache: A Cache-Based Low-Overhead Container Overlay Network: ONCache

-The functionalities on the egress data path are implemented by Egress-Prog.
-Egress-Prog operates on the egress container packets in following steps:
+The egress fast path is implemented by Egress-Prog, which handles an egress container packet in the following steps:

-\textbf{Step \#1: Packet filtering.} Egress-Prog checks the filter cache to see if each container packet is whitelisted to use the cache-based fast path.
-Only when both directions of a flow are whitelisted in the filter cache, will the flow's packets be processed by ONCache.
-This can avoid conflicts between ONCache and the conntrack module, as discussed in \S \ref{sec:compatibilityconsiderations}.

-\textbf{Step \#2: Encapsulating and intra-host routing.} Egress-Prog queries the \emph{<dest container IP $\rightarrow$ outer headers, inner MAC header, host interface index>} from the egress cache.
-To avoid conflicting with conntrack, Egress-Prog also checks if the ingress cache for the reversed flow is also ready.
-If cache missing in either cache, the packet is marked as \emph{miss} and passed to the fallback overlay network.
+\textbf{Step \#1: Cache retrieving.} Egress-Prog first checks if the packet's flow is whitelisted in the filter cache and retrieves \emph{<container dIP $\rightarrow$ outer headers, inner MAC header, host interface index>} from the egress cache.
+Any cache miss triggers a cache initialization process, as described in \S \ref{sec:cachemiss}.

+Additionally, Egress-Prog conducts a \emph{reverse check} by verifying whether the container source IP address exists in the ingress cache and if the reverse flow is also whitelisted in the filter cache.
+If the reverse check is not satisfied, Egress-Prog passes the packet to the fallback overlay network.
+This is necessary because for a flow, the eviction of caches for two directions and the expiration of its conntrack entry are asynchronous.
+Utilizing the fast path only when caches for both directions are ready ensures that if any cache initialization is needed, conntrack can observe traffic in both directions and add \emph{est} mark to packets, thereby ensuring the success of the initialization.
+See a counterexample in Appendix~\ref{app:comp_conntrack}.
-On cache hitting, Egress-Prog then rewrites the inner MAC header and prepends the outer headers.
-Two changes should be made on the outer headers: (1) Update the length, identification and checksum fields in the outer IP header and the length field in the outer UDP header; (2) Compute the outer UDP source port based on the inner headers using the same hash function adopted by the kernel.

-After all the processing, Egress-Prog calls the eBPF helper function \verb|bpf_redirect| to redirect the packet to the target host interface (whose index is queried above).
-After Egress-Prog returns, the packet will be redirected by the kernel.
+\textbf{Step \#2: Encapsulating and intra-host routing.} Having retrieved the egress cache, Egress-Prog proceeds to rewrite the inner MAC header and add the outer headers to the packet.
+Two modifications on the outer headers are needed: (1) Updating the length, ID, and checksum fields in the outer IP header, as well as the length field in the outer UDP header; (2) Calculating the outer UDP source port using the same hash function employed by the kernel.
+Finally, Egress-Prog invokes eBPF helper function \verb|bpf_redirect| to redirect the packet to the cached host interface index.